-Located in Cortez, Star Fish Company keeps their seafood dishes simple.
+One of the best seafood restaurants in Florida, Star Fish Company in Cortez keeps its seafood dishes simple.
 A seafood market and restaurant in one, this one-stop seafood hotspot is popular for its wild Alaskan salmon and mahi-mahi sandwiches, in addition to Gulf shrimp and stone crab claws when they’re in season.
 Pair your meal with coleslaw, cheese grits, or french fries, then soak up the buzzing commercial fishing atmosphere and beautiful Gulf Coast views from the outdoor picnic tables.

-Located on the waters of the Canaveral National Seashore, J.B.’s Fish Camp & Seafood in New Smyrna Beach is an alluring beachside seafood joint nestled between the Mosquito Lagoon and Atlantic Ocean.
+Located on the waters of the Canaveral National Seashore, J.B.’s Fish Camp & Seafood in New Smyrna Beach is an alluring beachside seafood joint nestled between the Mosquito Lagoon and the Atlantic Ocean.
 Come by car or boat to this classic dive, where you can indulge in fried seafood offerings and tempting steamed rock shrimp, but don’t leave without sampling a slice of key lime pie.
-If you bring the kids, they can watch manatees, dolphins and exotic shore birds right off the dock.
+If you bring the kids, they can watch manatees, dolphins, and exotic shorebirds right off the dock.

 Open seven days a week, Schooners in Panama City Beach is an open-walled restaurant right on the sand.
 Come here if you’re looking for fresh seafood paired with a beach-party ambiance with live music that doesn’t close until the wee hours of the night.
 Capture one of Florida’s colorful sunsets as you dine on Southern-flavored food, from grits made with three cheeses to spicy seafood gumbo and seared crab cakes.